-NPT Wireless Network Replacement – The full replacement of wireless infrastructure across the Neath Port Talbot site is scheduled to complete in March 2026, following supplier prioritisation linked to the Cloud Voice migration activities.
+NPT Wireless Network Replacement – The full replacement of wireless infrastructure across the Neath Port Talbot site is scheduled to complete in April 2026, following supplier prioritisation linked to the Cloud Voice migration activities.
 This programme replaces end‑of‑life access points at scale and will dramatically improve roaming performance for mobile clinical devices, staff tablets, digital observations and e-notes (e.g. in WNCR) and Wi‑Fi‑enabled medical equipment.

 Telephony System Replacement & Call Centre Migration (Cloud Voice).
 The Health Board’s telephony modernisation programme—including migration of call centres—is progressing well, with migration to Cloud Voice having resumed in February 2026 after earlier supplier delays.
-Completion is expected in Quarter 4, enabling modern browser‑based call‑handling, improved resilience and call routing, better integration with clinical areas and on‑call operations, significant reductions in legacy system maintenance and licensing.
+The telephony system replacement has been completed with the call centre upgrade due to complete in Q1 26/27.These improvements will enable modern browser‑based call‑handling, improved resilience and call routing, better integration with clinical areas and on‑call operations, significant reductions in legacy system maintenance and licensing.

 Device Technology Refresh & Windows 10 Replacement Programme - The large‑scale replacement programme for laptops, PCs, iPads, and printers continues to be delivered at pace and remains on track.
 This device refresh is strategically aligned to the Health Board’s Windows 10 removal programme, ensuring all equipment is capable of being upgraded to Windows 11 during 2026.
 Benefits include, enhanced cyber security compliance, improved device performance for clinical apps such as WCP, Signal, OpenEyes and e‑prescribing, reduced downtime linked to older hardware, organisation‑wide readiness for modern authentication and national services